darkfeline/vocaran_tools/README.rst

 .. _github: https://github.com/darkfeline/vocaran_tools

-You will also need `stagger`_ if you plan on using move_songs.py.
+You will also need `stagger`_.
+YOU NEED STAGGER TO USE VOCARAN_TOOLS NOW.
+It uses stagger to tag downloaded MP3s instead of nicomimi's custom download because that's been iffy lately.
 Download and extract stagger into the vocaran_tools folder.

 .. _stagger: http://pypi.python.org/pypi/stagger/0.4.2